TechnikEmpire/CitadelCore.Windows/README.md

 # CitadelCore.Windows

 This is the open source version of our filtering proxy for Windows.
 It is now in a feature freeze, and will only receive bug fix patches.
 Development continues privately at Technik Empire.

-If you have a commercial interest in this software, please contact us info@technikempire.com.
+If you have a commercial interest in this software, my condolences.
+I will not support you in it.
+A few people have tried, only to realize their business plan, which is based solely on copying and pasting my work and waking up in a pile of money, doesn't actually pan out.
+Turns out they didn't have a clue ("internet, like how does it work?") and then come crying to me when reality hits.
+If you're qualified, you'll never ask me anyway, in which case, all the best to you.

 This is a platform-specific implementation of the abstract [Citadel Core library](https://github.com/TechnikEmpire/CitadelCore) for Windows.
 This library implements the packet diversion mechanism required by the base Citadel Core library using [WinDivert](https://github.com/basil00/Divert).